Soft skills for freshers are the hidden advantage that boost career success from day one.

 4. Teamwork Skills in Your First Job

-When Supriya, a fresher, struggled in her first project, she realized she wasn’t asking for help or sharing ideas.
+Nancy, a fresher, struggled in her first project because she wasn’t asking for help or sharing ideas.
+Once she started collaborating, her productivity and confidence skyrocketed.

 Tip: Be open to feedback and different perspectives.
 Say “Let’s solve this together” instead of “That’s not my problem.”